PelionIoT/java-coap/README.md

 Example client
 --------------

-This [example client](example-client) demonstrates how to build coap client and use it with [connector.mbed.com](http://connector.mbed.com) or other LwM2M server.
+This [example client](example-client) demonstrates how to build coap client.

 Development